testtestProblem/HotTab__Win10/README.md

 # Windows register
 * The class Register is static
 * I can not find any register key path in windows reg programe
-* ```Registry.GetValue(keyPath, key, "noValue")``` When first run app, because the path not exit, it will get null and create path. if have path exit but no value, will get "noValue".
+* ```Registry.GetValue(keyPath, key, "noValue")``` When first run app, because the path not exit, it will get null and create path.
+If have path exit but no value, will get "noValue".
 * ```Registry.SetValue(keyPath, key, value);``` If no path or value, it will create it.
 ```C#
 class RegistryWindows